rtwnt/reusingthewheel/content/posts/miskito-and-evolution-of-ligatures-in-a-conlang.md

 ## Ligature (or ezāfe) in Miskito and other languages

 In short, ligatures/linkers/ezāfe are particles, clitics or suffixes used to connect nouns and their modifiers.
-They occur in Persian (and related languages), Albanian, Autronesian and some other languages.
+They occur in Persian (and related languages), Albanian, Austronesian and some other languages.

 Examples of ligatures (not all inflections are always included in the gloss, but the relevant ones are).
 Miskito example comes from [this article about Miskito language][1], while other examples come from [this article about ezāfe][2]